Goldfinch2/VectorPie/README.md

 | COLOR INTENSITY BARS | Graduated brightness bars in each color channel — useful for checking beam intensity and color balance |

 The current pattern name is shown on the HDMI-0 marquee display during calibration.

 ---

+## High Scores

+The scrolling hint bar at the bottom of the screen displays high scores for the currently selected game.
+Scores are parsed directly from MAME high score (`.hi`) and NVRAM (`.nv`) save files using hi2txt XML definitions.

+High scores are color-coded for readability: the "HIGH SCORES:" label appears in gold, rank and score values in cyan, and player names in white.
+Button hints are shown in gray and alternate with the high scores in the scrolling ticker.

+Both the high score display and button hints can be individually toggled on or off from the Settings menu.

+> **Note:** High scores are only available for games that have a corresponding hi2txt XML definition and an existing save file.
+A `hiscore.dat` plugin must be installed in AdvanceMAME for it to create `.hi` files — see the [mame-hiscore](https://github.com/mamehiscore/mame-hiscore) project.
+Some games (Star Wars, Asteroids Deluxe, Red Baron) store scores in NVRAM files instead.

+---